esakrissa/microservices-deployment/DEPLOY.md

 ### 11. Verify Deployment

 1. Check that all services are running:
-   - VM: SSH into the VM and run `docker ps` to verify the FastAPI container is running
+   - VM: SSH into the VM and run `docker ps` to verify the API Gateway container is running
    - Cloud Run: Check the Cloud Run console to verify the Telegram bot and message broker services are deployed

 2. Check Docker containers: